Skip navigation

 The 5-Sentence Myth about Paragraphs

-Many people believe in this myth that a paragraph must have multiple sentences.
-A paragraph can actually have as few as one sentence.
+The idea that a paragraph needs a minimum number of sentences is a myth.
+A well built paragraph can actually have as few as one sentence.

-To have a well built paragraph, you must have a specific topic and something to say about it.
-Once you know what your topic is and what you want to say about it, you build a paragraph by explaining, clarifying, describing, illustrating, arguing the point, and so on.
+A well built paragraph needs a specific topic and something to say about it.
+Once you know what your topic is and you know what you want to say about the topic, you build a paragraph by elaborating on that main point by explaining, clarifying, describing, illustrating, arguing the point, and so on.

 What if all you have to say about the topic can be covered in one sentence?
 Do you have to make up things to say when one sentence says it all?
 No.